VR-25/djs/README.md

 ```
 // This is a comment line

-// This s used to determine whether config should be patched.
+// This is used to determine whether config should be patched.
 Do NOT modify!
 versionCode=201908180

 // Schedule Examples

 // Run on boot
 // boot touch /data/I-was-born-on-boot; : --delete
-// ": --delete" is optional; it means "delete the line/schedule after execution".
+// ": --delete" is optional; it means "delete the schedule after execution" - effectively turning it into a one-time boot schedule.

 // Apply Advanced Charging Controller night settings at 22:00
 //2200 acc 45 44 && acc --set applyOnPlug usb/current_max:500000